jordanrendall/did-you-feed-the-cat/README.md

 - add/remove pets per user
 - log feeding for a given pet
 - display last feeding for each pet
+- send a request to connect with another user (via their email)

 > Note: you will need to rename the `sample.env` file to `.env` and set an appropriate mongodb connection string as well as a production endpoint if applicable.